 On all subsequent car rentals in Europe, I’ve refused the additional coverage for the excess waiver and used my credit card as the primary insurer.
 So far, I haven’t had any issues, but I fortunately haven’t had to use it.
 Before each trip we make, I call to confirm with my credit card that they insure in that country.
 When I pick up the car, I confirm with the rental company that they will accept my credit card company as the primary insurer.

-After we got the hang of it, we could spend more time gazing out the window and looking for spots to pull over to gush over the amazingly green scenery, cute sheep, fairytale castles, and breathtaking coastline instead of stressing about the road.
+After we got the hang of it, we could spend more time exploring the amazingly green scenery and walking along incredible stretches of coastline instead of stressing about the road.

-Have you road-tripped through Ireland?
+Have you gone on a road trip through Ireland?
 Or where has your favorite road trip been?